GSA/digitalgov.gov/content/posts/2015-03-02-the-content-corner-catching-a-wave.md

 ---
+url: /2015/03/02/the-content-corner-catching-a-wave/
 date: 2015-03-02 2:01:48 -0400
-title: 'The Content Corner\: Catching a Wave'
+title: 'The Content Corner: Catching a Wave'
 summary: 'As we all continue to wrestle with the &ldquo;content beast&rdquo;, one effective method for generating ideas for content and fleshing out an editorial calendar is to look for trending events or even upcoming holidays.
-In the spirit of full disclosure, the idea behind this particular post was inspired by the back-to-back Valentine’s Day and Presidents&rsquo;'
+In the spirit of full disclosure, the idea behind this particular post was inspired by the back-to-back Valentine&rsquo;s Day and Presidents&rsquo;'
-authors: [tyrus-manuel]
+authors:
+  - tyrus-manuel
 categories:
   - Content
 tag: